 There are 5 zero-syllable words in Slovene: h, k, s, v, z.

 Always attach them to the word which follows them (all of them are prepositions).

-The length of a syllable is the number of letters which the syllable contains, with one exception:
+The length of a syllable is the number of letters which the syllable contains.

-dž represents one phoneme (non-sonorant consonant)